Hina-Tech-38/OTT_Subcription_Forecasting_Market_Insights/README.md

 # 🎬 OTT Subscription Forecasting and Market Insights

-This **Streamlit-based data science app** analyzes and forecasts subscription growth for OTT platforms using **time series forecasting (Prophet)**.
+This **Streamlit-based data science app** analyzes and forecasts subscription growth for OTT platforms using **time series forecasting ARIMA**.
-Inspired by Netflix’s aesthetics, it visualizes subscriber trends, forecasts future counts, and reveals actionable business insights for the OTT market.
+Dataset is mocked dataset of Netflix and UI is Inspired by Netflix’s aesthetics, it visualizes subscriber trends, forecasts future counts, and reveals actionable business insights for the OTT market.

 ---